cloudflare/cloudflare-docs/products/workers/src/content/platform/limits.md

 ### Number of environments

 Unless otherwise negotiated as a part of an enterprise level contract, all paid Workers accounts are limited to a maximum of 100 scripts at any given time.
-Free Workers accounts are limited to a maximum of 30 scripts at any given time.
+Free Workers accounts are limited to a maximum of 30 environments at any given time.

 <Aside type="note">